metrorailings/OwlBlog/content/posts/week-7-circa-picks.md

 Zach Wilson and his coaches learn from their past outing against Belichick and simplify things on offense against a New England defense known to confuse rookie quarterbacks.

 **New England covers if**
-their defense can once again frustrate an aimless New York offense helmed by a rookie still cutting his teeth.
+their defense can once again frustrate an aimless New York offense helmed by a coordinator and a rookie passer still cutting their teeth.

 ***